ericchiang/ericchiang.github.io/about.md

 Hi, my name's Eric.

-I'm a founding member and senior engineer at <a href="https://yhathq.com/" target="_blank">Yhat</a>, a YCombinator backed startup based in NYC building tools for data science teams.

 You can find me occationally tweeting at [@erchiang](https://twitter.com/erchiang).
 I also throw weekend projects on my [GitHub](https://github.com/ericchiang).

-I currently live in Brooklyn and have previously held possitions at IBM, Genentech, and Cloudera.
+I currently live in Brooklyn and have previously held possitions at IBM, Genentech, Cloudera, and Yhat.

 ### Open Source